 Understanding the causes of mold in your kitchen will help you know how best to prevent it from happening to you.
 The following are common causes of mold in the kitchen:

-⦁ Produce: Rotten fruits and potatoes make it easy for fungal growth.
+⦁ Produce: without quick disposal, rotten fruits and potatoes make it easy for fungal growth.
 The proper disposal of them is a necessity.

-⦁ Cutting Boards: Did you know that fungi easily grow’s on cutting boards?
+⦁ Cutting Boards: Did you know that fungi easily grow on cutting boards?
 Make sure to clean it properly with dish soap and hot water as soon as you are done using it.
-You can also try rinsing it with vinegar to disinfect it.
+You can also try rinsing it with a cup of vinegar to disinfect it.

 ⦁ Fridge-Related Mold: Mold growing in a refrigerator can be dangerous.
 Such molds ruin food and can cause negative health effects ranging from allergic reactions to food-sickness.

 ⦁ Garbage Disposal: Is your kitchen garbage disposal clean?
 If not, rotting food will lead to mold growth.
 Food can easily become trapped in small crevices within the garbage disposal.
-Pouring 3 to 4 cups of vinegar down the garbage disposal weekly can help prevent this.
+Pouring 3 to 4 cups of vinegar with baking soda down the garbage disposal weekly can help prevent this.
 Even one cup of vinegar down the sink/drain can help get rid of unwanted developments.